 Because of how our brain works.
-We have all of these senses, and they work together.
-When we rely only on our eyes to catch an error, we’re likely to glaze over it.
+Humans have all of these senses, and they work together.
+When you rely only on your eyes to catch an error, you’re likely to glaze right over it.

-That’s because our brain knows what we meant to say.
-We know what it should say.
-So we tend to read it correctly.
+That’s because your brain knows what you meant to say.
+You know what your blog post should say.

-To ensure our posts actually say what we want them to say instead of what we think they say, we have to stop only looking at it.
+To ensure your posts actually say what you want them to say instead of what you think they say, you must stop only looking at it.

 By reading your post aloud, you’re inviting your ears and your voice to the proofreading party.
 There’s more members accounted for, and it’s less likely that you’ll miss something.

 I typically just read my posts aloud on my computer or phone–wherever I happen to be typing it.
 I like being able to read it aloud to someone else.
 My kids or my husband are usually kind enough to listen to me.